bokovhu/ld-42/CONCEPT.md

 The warehouse has different kinds of shelves, each having various traits, such as:

-* Vertical size of the shelf
+* Vertical boxSize of the shelf
     * 1 box tall
     * 2 boxes tall
     * 3 boxes tall